Tuesday 21st February, 2023

 In this article we share what science says about sports massages, with uses and recommendations

 Sports massages have been widely used by professional sports clubs, and more recently self help options have become popular.
-Should you be getting one, and if so which types are best and what benefits can you expect?
-We reviewed 50 clinical trials and other scientific papers and found that while some uses were excellent, others are a waste of time and can even hurt you.
+So, should you be getting one, and if so which types are best and what benefits can you expect?

-To help you make the best choices and get the most benefits, in this article we will summarise the various types and massages and potential uses, letting you know what works and what doesn’t.
-We will also discuss other things that should be done to complement sports massage to help you perform well, stay injury free and recover faster.
+To help you make the best choices and get the most benefits, in this guide we will summarise the various types of massages and potential uses, letting you know what works and what doesn’t, and the things that should be done to complement sports massage to help you perform well, stay injury free and recover faster.

 CONTENTS